Pelumiii1/simple_shell/README.md

 ## Credits

-All codes written by Adesokan Oluwapelumi and ...
+All codes written by Adesokan Oluwapelumi and David Olatunji J.